juliendelplanque/SFDiff/repository/SimilarityFlooding.package/SFEdgeNamedGraph.class/README.md

-I am the graph built from a FAMIX model.
+I am the graph built from a FAMIX/Orion model.